dentarg/auth0-blog/_posts/2017-06-30-rottentomatoes-clone-with-graphql-and-auth0.markdown

 ---

 **TL;DR:** In this tutorial, we'll cover how to build a slim clone of the popular rotten tomatoes app.
-GraphQL, the query language for APIs created by Facebook will play a role in building the backend for this app and we'll use React and Apollo (GraphQLThe completed code is available in the [mean-rsvp-auth0 GitHub repo](https://github.com/auth0-blog/mean-rsvp-auth0/).
+GraphQL, the query language for APIs created by Facebook will play a role in building the backend for this app and we'll use React and Apollo.
+The completed code is available in the [rotten-tomatoes repo](https://github.com/auth0-blog/rottentomatoes-clone).

 ---